fa7ad/fa7ad.github.io/data/posts/02_fp-functions.md

 This can go one of several ways,

 1. Your function always returns something valuable if you call it with no input.
-   Your function is a mapping from a null set (nothing) to a value, **Its a function**.
+   Your function is a mapping from a null set (nothing) to a value, **It's a function**.

-2. Your function takes no input and returns nothing (or `undefined`) as we discussed.
+2. Said function takes no input and returns nothing (or `undefined`) as we discussed.
-   1. Its useless (i.e. not doing anything), but **Its a function**.
+   1. It is useless (i.e. not doing anything), but **It's a function**.
-   2. Its useful (i.e. gives some output), but its output is not available as a return value, **Its (probably) not a (_pure_) function** and you should try and avoid these as its making a _side effect!_
+   2. It is useful (i.e. gives some output), but its output is not available as a return value, **Its (probably) not a (_pure_) function**, and you should try and avoid these (this is a _side effect!_)

-So, we now know what functions are, that's it right? that's all there is to know about functions?
+So, we now know what functions are, that's it right?
+That's all there is to know about functions?

-No, my dear reader.
+Au contraire, mon ami.
 You can dig yourself into a tunnel, learning about functions.
 But, for our purposes of learning FP in JS.
 We can talk about some special types of functions that follow the rules above and do some interesting things.

 ## Recursive Functions

 Do you know what factorials are?
-Its this thing you express in math with an exclamation mark after a number like `5!`.
+It's this thing you express in math with an exclamation mark after a number like `5!`.

 What's it do?
-Its an interesting bit of math, its useful for a lot of things that we are not going to discuss right now.
+It's an interesting bit of math, it's useful for a lot of things that we are not going to discuss right now.
 The important bit is that we can not just use a number followed by and exclamation mark after it to get a factorial in code.
 We need to make that functionality ourselves.

 Luckily, factorials are very intuitive.
 There's just two rules about factorials, and you can get the factorial of any number with those.